mlaa/cbox-mla/readme.md

 # Changes in Version 2.1.0

+ * User profiles are now highly configurable "portfolios," thanks to a plugin initially developed for the CUNY Academic Commons.
+Members can now add their positions, publications, educational data, and custom fields to their profiles, and rearrange their order.
+This portfolio is displayed in a clean, clutter-free interface that prints nicely to paper or PDF.
  * Buddypress-docs has a cleaned-up interface.
 It no longer gives users the arguably unnecessary options of changing the associated group of a doc, or of changing its access rights or parent doc.
+ * WordPress has been updated to 4.0.
+Additional version upgrades include:
+  - Akismet -> 3.0.2
+  - BP Group Documents -> 1.6
+  - CommentPress Code -> 3.5.9
+  - WP Accessibility -> 1.3.7

 # Changes in Version 2.0